setzstone/aiacid/README.md

 **Q. How can I follow you?**

-A. [Subscribe to my youtube](https://www.youtube.com/@DanielDavidAllenChannel) as I regularly post videos about my discoveries there.
-I am currently rebuilding my personal portfolio, so you can also follow my github for more (there is a lot more to come).
+A. [Join](https://reddit.com/r/ScaleSpace) as I regularly post videos about my discoveries there.

 **Q. This is open source?**

 A. Yes- please use it responsibly and ethically.

-**Q. How can I support your work?**

-A. [Subscribe to my youtube](https://www.youtube.com/@DanielDavidAllenChannel).
-The more subscribers I have, the more people will find my work, and that will open up more opportunities for me to find funding.

-**Q. You're in search of funding?**

-A. Yes if the funding comes from a value-aligned source.
-Please reach out to me at danieldavidallen@gmail.com.

 **Q. How can I contribute to this repository?**